MathematicGuy/RemoteObsidian/Project Skin/Personal/Language Learning/German Vocabulary.md

 Eintrittskarte admission ticket (I từ  rít carter)
 	Die Eintrittskarte ist teuer
 + I would like to go to the Cinema.
-How much is the admission ticket
+How much is the admission ticket ?
-	+ int - to the
+	+ Ins - to the (Inst ... gehen - to go to the ... )
 	+ gehen - go
 	+ Kino - cinema / movie theater
 	+ möchte - want (to like, would like)  (Moster)
 		Ich Möchte ins Kino Gehen.
-Wie viel ist die Eintrittskarte
+Wie viel ist die Eintrittskarte ?

 Geöffnet - open (ger  net)
 	Das restaurant ist Geöffnet, aber die Kellnerin hat keine Zeit